 Leaflets can be considered a more traditional form of marketing, and perhaps by some a less important form of marketing – however that is definitely not the case, and leaflets or flyers should still play a very important part of the marketing mix to promote your business or service, and below are 5 reasons why leaflets are still very important in marketing and should not be neglected:

-I’ve had quite a few Dental Practice clients use my leaflet design and print services now as they know how it’s important to use a designer that is experienced in the sector and who can also help with other design & marketing tasks.
+I’ve have designed a lot of leaflets for dentists and they come to me because they know it’s important to use a designer that is experienced in the dental industry and who can also help apply their brand identity and key messaging to other related design, print & marketing tasks.

-Below are 5 examples of my dentist leaflet designs which show the importance of brand identity:
+5 creative examples of my dentist leaflet designs which show the importance of brand identity: